heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

 supported using other models of simultaneous unfolding.
-To some extent, choosing a mechanism for simulteneous unfolding is an implementation detail affecting mostly programming ergonomics, and orthogonal to the contribution of showing that such approach support composition of syntax, semantics, and proofs.
+To some extent, choosing a mechanism for simulteneous unfolding is an implementation detail affecting mostly programming ergonomics, and orthogonal to the contribution of showing that such approaches support composition of syntax, semantics, and proofs.
 We opt for an initial encoding because it follows the tradition of implementing (e.g., in Haskell) and mechanizing (e.g., in Agda, Coq, or Idris) algebraic